PoojaPrakash27/Terraform_Project/README.md

 ## Project Overview

-This Terraform project demonstrates the deployment of a scalable and secure AWS infrastructure.
+This Terraform project demonstrates the deployment of a secure AWS infrastructure.
 It includes the setup of a VPC, Internet Gateway, Subnets, EC2 instances, Security Groups, S3 bucket, IAM roles, and an Application Load Balancer.
+The project has been implemented using modular approach.

 ## Architecture